GSA-TTS/FAC-transition-site/src/resources/workbooks/federal-awards.md

 - You entered an unknown ALN Three Digit Extension (e.g. U12) in column C.
 - You entered "RD" for the ALN Three Digit Extension in column C.

-This column is optional if you entered a valid ALN Three Digit Extension in column C.
+If you entered a valid ALN Three Digit Extension in column C, leave this field blank.

 ### Column E: Federal Program Name